-In a hard-fought but very sporting contest at Wroxham in White Boats on Saturday 1 September 2018, the Society defeated the NBYC by 3 races to 2.
-Our correspondent and team captain George Harston reports.
+In a hard-fought but very sporting contest at Wroxham in White Boats 2018 on Saturday 1 September, the Society defeated the NBYC by 3 races to 2.
+Our correspondent and team captain George Harston reports:

-After a practice race that went the way of the hosts, racing proper got underway in the best-of-five series.
-After a promising start the visitors established an early lead, only to be out-sailed by their hosts who took a comfortable 1,2 win by the finish line.
-However, the Society were not to be deterred and came back with a solid 1,3,4 in race two – with familial rivalries running strong between the Harston brothers on each side.
+After a practice race had gone the way of the hosts, racing proper got underway in the best-of-five series.
+With a promising start the Society established an early lead, only to be out-sailed by their hosts who took a comfortable 1, 2 win by the finish line.
+However, the Society were not to be deterred and came back with a solid 1, 3, 4 in the second race.
+This race was notable for strong family rivalry between the Harston brothers, who were sailing on opposing sides.

-By race three the Society had established their momentum and took a second win with a 1,4,5, once again led round the course by White Boat Sonia, ably sailed by Jamie Reid and Giles Bradford.
-With the series win in sight, the Society were unable to secure the fourth race, and NBYC levelled the series 2-2 with a masterly 2,3,4 secured by some solid team racing on the final beat.
+By the third race the Society had established their momentum and took a second win with a 1, 4, 5 The fleet was once again led round the course by White Boat Sonia, ably sailed by Jamie Reid and Giles Bradford.
+With the series win in sight, the Society were unable to secure the fourth race, and NBYC levelled the series.
+This was secured with a masterly 2, 3, 4 – achieved mainly by some solid team racing on the final beat.

-With everything hanging on the final race the Society found themselves in a 1,5,6 at mark three, but the hosts had not counted on the team racing skills of Alistair Rose.
-He ‘shut the door’ on an NBYC boat at the mark – exacting a penalty and bringing the O&CSS back into the game.
-Some aggressive team racing on the final beat saw Nick Copley and Jamie Reid power into third and fourth places to complete the 1,3,4 on the finish line and take the Stewart Morris Trophy for the first time in 6 years.
+With everything hanging on the final race the Society found themselves in a 1, 5, 6 combination at mark three.
+But the hosts had not counted on the team racing skills of Alistair Rose.
+He ‘shut the door’ on an NBYC boat at the mark – exacting a penalty spin and bringing the O&CSS back into the game.
+Some aggressive team racing on the final beat saw Nick Copley and Jamie Reid power into third and fourth places to complete a 1, 3, 4 on the finish line and enable the Society to take the Stewart Morris Trophy for the first time in 6 years.

 After typically warm NBYC hospitality at lunch, half the sailors decided to run a short match racing competition in the afternoon.
 The final of ten races saw George Harston taking ultimate victory in a gripping contest against Jamie Reid.